twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Shows a dialog to view or edit properties for the selected glyph.
 * **TGRIDFORM** – Shows an interface for viewing and setting options for grid.
 * **TGUIDELINEMODIFYFORM** – Shows a dialog to modify guidelines.
-* **TGUIDELINESFORM** – Shows an interface for viewing and setting guideline options.
+* **TGUIDELINESFORM** – Shows an interface for viewing and setting options for guidelines.
 * **TIMPORTGLYPHDATAFORM** – Shows a dialog to import glyph data.
 * **TINSERTGLYPHFORM** – Shows a dialog to insert glyphs to the font.
 * **TINSTALLEDFONTSFORM** – Shows a list of installed fonts on a dialog.
 Version 10.1.0.2272 (2016-12-20) & below had a waiting delay.